By IndraStra Global Editorial Team 2014 Chumar Incident was just a teaser, The future incursions in this particular region wil...

 ascendancy over the disaffected Tibetan groups.
 Further extensions of QTR may

-permit the PLA troops in Tibet to handover the internal security tasks
+permit the PLA troops in Tibet to completely hand over the internal security tasks to PAP and focus their attention on India.

 The QTR also

-Forces (RRF) which forms a core of mechanized infantry tactics.
+features prominently in the PLA's Rapid Reaction Forces (RRF) operational plans, forming a core of mechanized infantry tactics.
 The PLA has

 established a regiment-level Army Special Force (ASF) in every Military Region

-(MR) as an RRF unit, directly under the MR headquarters command.
+(MR) as an RRF unit directly under the MR headquarters command.
 The total

 strength of ASF may be as high as seven regiments and twenty-four battalions,